Autumn Lecture Wednesday 19th October 2016, 7.15pm

 Sculpture Day Wednesday 28th June 2017

-In association with the Roman Society.
+Tickets for attendance must be obtained in advance by online registration.
 The Societies are very grateful to Mr Christian Levett for his generous support.

 Classical Association Hull and District Branch, 6th October 2016, 7.30pm